 The Irrigation Efficiency Network is a network of the Croplands Research Group of the Global Research Alliance.

 The Network could undertake a life-cycle analysis for the various irrigation systems to identify the most appropriate options.
-Another activity could be information on the best practices for the application of manure and slurry onto fields and the use of liquid manure for fertigation.
+Another activity could be information on best practice for the application of manure and slurry onto fields and the use of liquid manure for fertigation.

 The Irrigation Efficiency Network is led by Kevin Bronson, USA.
 The Network is looking for additional members, particularly irrigation specialists.